Hell in a Cell (2020)

-The 2020 Hell in a Cell was a professional wrestling event produced by WWE.
-It was the 12th Hell in a Cell and took place on October 25, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-This was the final Hell in a Cell held during the month of October, as the 2021 event moved the event series up to June.
+The 2020 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 12th annual Hell in a Cell event and took place on October 25, 2020, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at the Amway Center in Orlando, Florida.
+The event centered on the Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

+The event was reportedly planned to be held at the State Farm Arena in Atlanta, Georgia on October 18, but due to the COVID-19 pandemic, it was moved to the ThunderDome at the Amway Center, initially on November 1 before it was moved up to October 25.
+This date change was reportedly done as WWE's initial residency contract with the Amway Center expired on October 31; the date change was made before WWE extended its residency to November 24.
+This was subsequently the second Hell in a Cell event held in the U.S. state of Florida, after the 2013 event in Miami.
+It would also be the final Hell in a Cell event held during the month of October, as the 2021 event moved the series up to June, and it was the final to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-Three Hell in a Cell matches were contested at the event, two were for the SmackDown brand, while the other was for Raw.
-In the main event, Randy Orton defeated Drew McIntyre in a Hell in a Cell match to win the WWE Championship for a tenth time, thus tying with Triple H for the second-most world title reigns overall at 14.
-For the other Hell in a Cell matches, Roman Reigns defeated Jey Uso to retain the Universal Championship in the opening bout, which was also the first time an "I Quit" match was contested inside the structure, while Sasha Banks defeated Bayley to win the SmackDown Women's Championship, thus ending Bayley's record-setting title reign at 380 days.
+Three Hell in a Cell matches were contested at the event, two of which were for SmackDown while the other was for Raw.
+In the main event, Randy Orton defeated Drew McIntyre in a Hell in a Cell match to win Raw's WWE Championship for a 10th time, thus tying with Triple H for the second-most world title reigns overall at 14.
+For the other Hell in a Cell matches, Roman Reigns defeated Jey Uso to retain SmackDown's Universal Championship in the opening bout, which was also the first time an "I Quit" match was contested inside the structure, while Sasha Banks defeated Bayley to win the SmackDown Women's Championship, thus ending Bayley's record-setting title reign at 380 days.
 This made Banks the third WWE Women's Grand Slam Champion, as well as the fourth WWE Women's Triple Crown Winner.

-The event was praised by critics for its three different Hell in a Cell championship matches, the Universal and SmackDown Women's bouts receiving the most acclaim.
+The event was praised by critics for its three different Hell in a Cell championship matches, with the Universal Championship and SmackDown Women's Championship bouts receiving the most acclaim.